louisdec123/SaveDigitalTwin/README.md

 This project allows one to search a desired address (within the Netherlands) and and then save an ArcGIS Scene at the current viewpoint.

 ## Usage
-The Web App is avalaible online with this link: [link](https://louisdec123.github.io/save-digital-twin/ "Save Digital Twin (RD)")
+The Web App is avalaible online with this link: [Save Digital Twin (RD)](https://louisdec123.github.io/save-digital-twin/ "Save Digital Twin (RD)")
 1. Search desired address
 2. Orient viewpoint as desired
 3. Title your new scene